NathanielTodd/1501/Assignment5/README.md

 *  You must be able to run your signing/verification program with "java MySign s <filename>" or "java MySign v <filename>".
 *  You must fill out info_sheet.txt.
 *  Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
 At 12:00 AM Apr 25, the repositories will automatically be copied for grading.
 Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-##Additional Notes/Hints:
-*  Be very careful to read over the API constructors and methods for BigInteger.
-Most of the functionality required for RSA key generation and encryption/decryption is already implemented in BigInteger.
-Your primary challenge is to identify what BigInteger functions you can use to accomplish the approach we described in lecture.
-*  Note that creating a BigInteger based off of a byte array will truncate leading 0s in that byte array.
-Be sure to account for this when transforming values back and forth between BigInteger and byte[], especially when comparing hash values.
-*  An example of using MessageDigest to generate the SHA-256 hash of a file is provided in HashEx.java
-*  You may find the creation of pubkey.rsa, privkey.rsa, and signed files to be most easily accomplished through the use of ObjectOutputStreams.
-The format of your key files and signed files is entirely up to you, however.
-*  NEVER USE THIS PROJECT IN PRODUCTION CODE.
-This is purely instructive.
-Always use trusted and tested crypto libraries.